 Another place to retire in Florida near health care is Naples, located south of the Fort Myers-Cape Coral area.
 The area is a coastal oasis for those who enjoy sport fishing, boating, golfing, and festivals.

-Nearby Fort Myers offers HealthPark Medical Center and Lee Memorial Hospital, which have both previously received America’s 50 Best Hospitals Award for Clinical Excellence Emergency Medicine.
+Nearby Fort Myers offers HealthPark Medical Center and Lee Memorial Hospital, which have both previously received America’s 50 Best Hospitals Award for Clinical Excellence.
 These hospitals scored exceptionally well for treating heart attacks, heart failure, respiratory failure, and COPD.

 Some of the most popular active adult communities in Texas are located in the Austin-Georgetown area in the heart of Texas Hill Country.
 These sought-after resort-style 55+ communities include Sun City Texas, Kissing Tree, and Heritage at Vizcaya.

-Texas retirees can experience an amenity-rich lifestyle in close proximity to Downtown Austin.
+Texas retirees can experience an amenity-rich lifestyle near Downtown Austin.
 This up-and-coming city boasts so much to enjoy, like top-notch live music, farm-to-table restaurants, and scenic parks and lakes.

 Low humidity, clear skies, and clean air all characterize the warm, desert climate of Mesa, Arizona.
 The dry heat and steady barometric pressure help make the Grand Canyon State one of the best places to retire for those with joint pain or arthritis.

-With many hospitals and medical centers throughout the Phoenix metropolitan area, retirees can find their dream home and still live near top medical care.
+With many of the state’s best hospitals and medical centers located in the Phoenix metropolitan area, retirees can find their dream home and still live near top medical care.
 Some of the top care centers in Mesa include Dignity Health Arizona Hospital, Mountain Vista Medical Center, Allegiant Health Care of Mesa, and Adelante Healthcare Mesa.